Playing it Safe: Actions Attractive to the Risk Averse: Abstract

 \section{Abstract}

 We introduce a way to compare actions in decision problems.
-An action is \textit{safer} than another if the set of beliefs at which the decision-maker prefers the safer action increases in size (in the set-inclusion sense) as the decision-maker becomes more risk averse.
-We provide a full characterization of this relation and show that it is equivalent to a robust concept of single-crossing.
-We discuss applications to investment hedging, security design, and game theory.
+One action is \textit{safer} than another if the set of beliefs at which the decision-maker prefers the safer action expands as the decision-maker becomes more risk averse.
+We provide a full characterization of this relation, show that it is equivalent to robust conceptions of single-crossing and second-order stochastic dominance, and reveal that in monotone decision problems it totally orders the decision-maker's set of actions.
+We discuss applications to games, insurance, investment hedging, and security design.